 - Lovehoney's approach to optimising for user segments

-- Plotting the impact points and gaps, using data analysis to form hypotheses and tests
+- Plotting the pain points and opportunities, using research analysis to form hypotheses and tests

-Matthew and Jesmond from Lovehoney will share their approach to optimising for user segments.
-They’ll walk through their end-to-end approach: how they build and research experience maps, then plot the impact points and gaps, using data analysis to form hypotheses and tests.
+Matthew from Lovehoney and freelance UX consultant Jesmond will share their approach to optimising for user segments.
+They’ll walk through their end-to-end approach: documenting business knowledge and assumptions, using qualitative research to build a user experience map, and using that map to translate opportunities and pain points into hypotheses and tests.

 - Business of all sizes struggle with the implementation and scaling of experimentation

 - How to augment experimentation within a business